The Holly Crochet Earwarmer (Free Crochet Pattern)

 Skill Level

-Although this earwarmer pattern uses stitches that are beyond the most basic ones, I would still consider it to be an advanced beginner pattern (or perhaps an intermediate project at most).
 The waistcoat stitch is really very simple to do once you realize that it’s basically single crochet with a small variation.
-The bobbles in the pattern are simply several hdc stitches done together.
+The bobbles in the pattern are simply several half double crochet (hdc) stitches done together.

-Now, one thing that is worth noting about the bobbles is that to make the pattern easy with the twist (getting the bobbles to show up on the right side of the earwarmer without working them on both sides and placing the twist just right) the pattern will actually have you push/”pop” some of the bobbles inside out, so that they show up on the back side of your work.
+Now, one thing that is worth noting about the bobbles: To make the pattern easy with the twist (getting the bobbles to show up on the right side of the ear warmer without working them on both sides and placing the twist just right), the pattern will actually have you push/”pop” some of the bobbles inside out, so that they show up on the back side of your work.

 Considering the fact that this project is done in rows and joined with one small seam, I think it’s well within your reach to try it even as a beginner.
 I wouldn’t make it your first project ever, but as a small and relatively quick accessory it’s a good choice for trying these techniques if they’re new to you.